techiepr/commands/README.md

 # commands
 # commands
+This repo contains commands used in various tools.
-This repo contains commands used in various tools
+This repo contains commands used in various tools.